COASTGUARD WHANGAMATA VOLUNTEER TRAINING and COURSES

 Role: Our Radio Operators are inevitably our first point of contact with boaties and therefore play an important role.
 Radio Operators man our daily radio schedules – keeping in touch with those heading out for a days boating and initiating assistance if required.

-Training: Radio Operators are required to hold a VHF License.
+Training: Radio Operators are required to hold a VHF Licence.
 This is gained following a one day lecture which includes a short exam.

 RESCUE VESSEL CREW